 Find more of our British Council open learning courses here.

 Now that you’ve reached the end of Week 4, click the Progress icon at the top of the page to see your progress page.
 This will show what percentage of the course steps you have marked as complete.

-You can always use the To do icon at the top of the page to see what’s coming up or go back to previous weeks and catch up.
+You can always use the To do icon at the top of the page to go back to previous weeks and catch up.

 © British Council